gammapy/gammapy/docs/irf/index.rst

 Introduction
 ============
+Typically the IRFs are stored in the form of multidimensional tables giving the probability distribution for the total number of gamma like events as well as the reconstructed position and energy.

-For a definition of the response function you are invited to read :ref:`irf-theory`.
+For a more detailed definition of the response function you are invited to read :ref:`irf-theory`.

 `gammapy.irf` handles the following instrument response functions (IRFs):